Moses continues to resist his assigned role in freeing the Israelites.

 Then I will lay my hand on Egypt and with mighty acts of judgment I will bring out my divisions, my people the Israelites.
 And the Egyptians will know that I am the LORD when I stretch out my hand against Egypt and bring the Israelites out of it."

-Part of YHWH's plan is that the Egyptians will know who is the God of the universe.
+Part of YHWH's plan is that the Egyptians will know Who, which king, is truly the God of the universe.

 What does it mean to "harden" Pharaoh's heart?
 Commentators point out that during the first half of the upcoming plagues, Pharaoh hardens himself, his own heart, against Moses and the Israelites.
 After that, YHWH seems to hold Pharaoh to this hardening, as Pharaoh becomes more and more obstinate.